-Regional Identity "Buildings, generated by pressing requirements of function, economy and beauty, were not invented anew for each project, but derived from long-lived architectural types inherited and acquired over time: the essence of the idea was carried around in the minds of their builders to be set down and adjusted to local conditions of climate and culture.
+Regional Identity " Buildings, generated by pressing requirements of function, economy and beauty, were not invented anew for each project, but derived from long-lived architectural types inherited and acquired over time : the essence of the idea was carried around in the minds of their builders to be set down and adjusted to local conditions of climate and culture.
 Those who laid out the types always aspired to express it in a disciplined and perfect way; such a desire for formality exists throughout architecture, not adapted as an idea in itself, rather presented as the natural outcome of a logical, economic approach to construction."
 'A Lost Tradition - The Nature of Architecture in Ireland'.

+The Irish Barn this iconic vernacular typology provides a rich source for contemporary design inspiration.
+Such an approach can only but be encouraged as such a tradition is reinvented to reinforce our future heritage.
 Design aims The aim of this guide is to encourage design innovation which is contemporary in nature and of its time, just as our past built heritage was of its time.
 What is important with such innovation is that it reinforces the characteristics that have defined rural design over the ages.
 "Tradition does not mean preserving ashes, but keeping the flame alight " - Jean Jaures.